GoogleCloudPlatform/fda-mystudies/deployment/kubernetes/README.md

 If the cluster has issues, there are a few things you can check:

 * Wait.
 It can take some time for all deployments to come up.
 * Run `kubectl describe pods` and `kubectl logs <pod> <container>`.
-A useful container to look at is `cloudsql-proxy`, to see if the DB connection was established correctly.
+  Application logs are set to `warning` level by default, if you need more information, consider changing the log level to `info`.
 * Make sure all the secrets in Secret Manager have values and are not empty.
+  After updating the value of a secret, make sure you refresh Kubernetes secrets by running `terraform init` and `terraform apply` in `./terraform/kubernets`.
 * Make sure Pod Security Polices were applied.
 The cluster has enforcement enabled, and will not start any containers if there are no Pod Security Policies.
+* Make sure your cluster ingress is healthy.
 * Follow a troubleshooting guide.
 Examples are [this](https://learnk8s.io/troubleshooting-deployments) and [this](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/).